TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 Contrast this with some less structured alternatives:

-  * We could bubble up the error from our HTTP library, but this would lack context and miss information specific to our application.
-Missing context can make debugging much harder if our application is calling the same API for different reasons!
+  * We could bubble up the error from our HTTP library.

+    But this lacks context specific to our application, which makes debugging harder.
+If our code called the same API in multiple places, how would we know which call led to the error?

-  * We could produce a string: `"API Foo v2 failed with a 400 error code."`.
+  * We could produce a string: `"API Foo v2 failed with HTTP 400."`.

     But this is missing useful information—we need more details about exactly how the HTTP call failed—and the information it has is hard to extract.

-If we ever wanted to log or render the error in a new way we would have to parse details out of the string, which would then break if we ever rewrote the ostensibly human-readable string.
+    How would we log or render the error in a different format?
+We would need to parse the details out of the string which would then break if we ever changed the text we're using—text that is ostensibly meant for humans to read!

-  * We could ignore the HTTP error and just let the code fail somewhere down the line.
+  * We could ignore the HTTP error and let the code fail somewhere down the line.

     I've see in this in real projects!
-This is how an API error turns into `undefined is not a function`.
-The only upside with this style is that you feel like a hero once you figure out where the error was *actually* coming from.
+This is how a logical API error turns into `undefined is not a function`.
+The only upside with this style is that you feel like a hero once you find where the error was *actually* coming from.

-These alternatives are easier up-front but limit our information and flexibility in the future.
-It's almost a stock picture of technical debt: we're making our life marginally easier today in return for harder debugging and refactoring tomorrow.
+These alternatives might be easier to use up-front, but leaves us less information and flexibility in the future.
+It's a stock picture of technical debt: we're making our life marginally easier today in return for harder debugging and refactoring tomorrow.

-At heart, this is a matter of **code architecture**: structured errors let us separate the parts of the code are responsible for *producing* errors from the parts that *handle* errors.
-When we encounter a condition in our code that requires an error, we do not need to think about how the error information will be used.
+At heart, this is a question of **code architecture**.
+Structured errors separate the code that produces errors from the code that handles them.

+When we encounter a condition in our code that produces error, we do not need to worry about what happens afterwards or how the error information will be used.
 Will it be logged?
 Will it be displayed to the user as text?
 Will it be displayed in a UI widget?
 Will it be caught and handled silently without alerting anyone?
-We don't answer any of these questions; instead, we raise an error with all the context information that we can and let downstream parts of the code handle it as needed.
+We don't need answers to any of these questions; instead, we raise an error with all the context that we can and let downstream code handle it.

-Like other architecture question, getting this right gives us other benefits that, at first glance, might seem unrelated.
+### Error Messages

-The first upside I noticed—the reason I started down this path in the first place—is that structured errors made it easier to produce detailed, readable error messages.
+The reason I started exploring this approach was to produce detailed, readable and consistent error messages.
 The logic to render error messages for the user doesn't have to fight for space and attention with domain-specific code; instead, it can be into a self-contained unit.

 Here's an example[^example] that would be overkill in the middle of normal code but works well when extracted to a function: